 Here's a scenario we come across more frequently than you’d think: Homeowners have existing granite countertops that they really like, often recently installed or just well preserved, and they don’t want or need to replace them.
 But the cabinets underneath are noticeably not “up-to-snuff” anymore.
 What should they do?

 Cabinet Refacing: The Simplest Way to Replace Cabinets Underneath Your Granite

 Not familiar with cabinet refacing?
-Check out our helpful Cabinet Refacing Page, equipped with quick videos that clearly explain the process and what to expect.
+Check out our helpful Cabinet Refacing page, equipped with quick videos that clearly explain the process and what to expect.

-“Will refaced cabinets really look like brand new custom cabinet replacements?”
+“Can refaced cabinets really look like brand new custom cabinet replacements?”

 Yes!
 Refacing the cabinets — whether it's under your existing countertops or throughout your entire kitchen — can create a whole new look, just like a full cabinet replacement renovation.
 Plus, cabinet refacing is an innovative process that can help reduce your remodeling budget by upwards of 50% and leaves your kitchen looking completely new.
 Don't believe us?
 Take a look at these 8 Amazing Kitchen Transformations, all of which used cabinet refacing solutions.

 Refreshing the appearance of the lower cabinets with kitchen refacing opens up so many opportunities to do something unique, too.
 Elle Décor magazine shows how contrasting or two-tone kitchen cabinets can transform your space.
 Kitchen Magic customers have beautifully paired blue lower cabinets with white upper, gray lower cabinets with with white upper ones, and more.
 This design choice may be the thing that gives your kitchen that extra pizzazz you didn’t know you needed.